 What is Foster Care Adoption?

 Foster care adoption involves the adoption of a child who is currently in one of the 50 U.S. states' foster care programs.
-Foster care adoption is typically conducted through state and local public agencies but in some states private adoption agencies are involved in foster care adoption.
+Foster care adoption is typically conducted through state but some private adoption agencies are involved in foster care adoption.

 What are the Pros and Cons of Foster Care?

 There are many good reasons to adopt a child from foster care.
 On the other side, there are many problems that can result.